avlis/datacopy/README.md

 - SCREEN_STATS (default yes)
 - DEBUG (default no, yes to get a lot of detail on stderr, and a DUMP of the block that fails on writes)
 - PARALLEL_READERS (default 1)
+- PARALLEL_READERS_LAUNCH_INTERVAL (default 3 seconds), can be used to override that behaviour
+- ADD_NAMES_DELIMITERS (default no, yes to add double quotes or backtiks on table and column names)

 See sample-* files to have an idea of usage.